SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     Number of range gates.

 first_range *required*
-    first range gate, in km
+    distance to the first range gate, in km

 intt *required or intn required*
     duration of an integration, in ms. (maximum)